Luke Greer is one of the fastest runners in HYROX right now – and he’s proving it against the very best in the world.

 Marathon – 2:21

-That 2:21 at the London Marathon stands out as a major highlight.
+That 2:21 at the London Marathon stands out to him as a major highlight.
 He narrowly missed his sub-2:20 goal, but described the experience as one of the defining moments of his sporting life – racing in a pack, feeding off the crowd, and finishing 15th in the mass participation field

 When you understand that background, it makes sense why he can open a HYROX race at 3:20/km pace and look comfortable!